babyfish-ct/graphql-provider/README.md

 ## Run the example
 Use intellij the open the [example](https://github.com/babyfish-ct/graphql-provider/tree/main/example), after waiting for gradle to finish all tasks, start the program and visit http://localhost:8080/graphiql.

+> The query "findBooks" is pagination query, so you must specify the argument "first" or "last".
+Otherwise, exeption will be thrown

 ## User guide & Documentation

 These links are not only user guides, but also documentation.